 Now we finally reach the most exciting part, the practice of the daily expressions used in almost every conversation.
 I recommend memorizing these phrases, because you will need them for sure.

 I hope you enjoyed this lesson about adjectives in Sundanese.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 The next lesson is below.

 Inspirational Quote: Success is the sum of small efforts, repeated day in and day out.
 Robert Collier